5 SIGNS OF HANGOVER DEPRESSION

 The most important thing to remember is that all of these symptoms are reflections of your awesome lifestyle.
 Without a fun, social lifestyle, Post-Party Depression isn't possible.
 So, don't beat yourself up too much!

 So the next time you're feeling down, take solace and smile.
-You're only feeling that way because you kick-ass.
+You're only feeling that way because you like to have fun in life.